WikiEducationFoundation/WikiEduDashboard/README.md

 ## Contribute!

 This project welcomes contributions, and we try to be as newbie-friendly as possible.
-Checkout out [the CONTRIBUTING file](CONTRIBUTING.md) for more details.
+Check out [the CONTRIBUTING file](CONTRIBUTING.md) for more details.

 ### Setup
 - [Setting up a development environment](docs/setup.md)